What are your hours of operation?

 Men usually wear boxers or boxer briefs.
 Board shorts or trunks can also be worn but the more skin exposed the more effective your session will be.
 Please make sure that there is no plastic or metal on your garments touching your skin.

-We will provide a dressing room, robe, socks if you need them, gloves and boots.
+We provide a dressing room, robe, socks, gloves and booties, if you need them.

 What does cryotherapy feel like?